rogervs/cadcadgolem/README.md

 ## Note

+* cadCAD Golem does not run under Jupyter notebooks yet due to a conflict with the way Jupyter Notebook uses asyncio. - Will be fixed

-The Golem network is still under development, and not all nodes behave perfectly.
+* The Golem network is still under development, and not all nodes behave perfectly.
 If your simulatino fails, try again a few times.

 ## Getting Started